 - Command & Conquer 4: Tiberian Twilight set out to resolve the many questions surrounding Kane, but it's agreed by most of the fanbase that it simply created more questions.

-- For some fans Metal Gear Solid 4 was a huge case of this.
+- For some fans Metal Gear Solid 4: Guns of the Patriots was a huge case of this.
 Hideo Kojima actually wanted to leave MGS2 open-ended, but mass outrage and death threats from the fanbase forced him to develop 4.